War on Fakes

-War on Fakes is a Russian fake news website and associated Telegram channels which claims to fact check news about the Russian invasion of Ukraine.
+War on Fakes is a Russian fake news website and associated Telegram channels which claim to fact-check news about the Russian invasion of Ukraine.
 It has been identified as a purveyor of Russian propaganda and disinformation about the invasion.

 War on Fakes has been flagged as problematic by the International Fact-Checking Network (IFCN), as all of the content required to demonstrate transparency in their operations was missing and did not disclose their funding sources and their owners were not listed or findable.

 History

 According to the Atlantic Council's Digital Forensic Research (DFR) Lab, the War on Fakes website's original Russian version and Telegram channel were registered on 23 February 2022, the day before the invasion of Ukraine.
 The English website was registered on 1 March.
 As of 9 March, the Telegram channel had over 625,000 subscribers and was one of the most viewed Telegram channels in Russia, with over 30 million views.

 A March 2023 investigation by Logically, a British disinformation analysis organisation, found that Timofey Vasiliev, a former Russian journalist, is behind War on Fakes.
 Vasiliev previously worked as a "citizen journalist" for various pro-Kremlin news organisations.
 Its English website was seized by the United States Department of Justice.
 Since then, only Russian-language version of the website войнасфейками.рф is still operating.